GitauHarrison/somaSOMA-online-school-using-flask/README.md

 ## Areas of Improvement

-- Notifications within the app of activities taking place
+- Notifications of activities taking place within the app
+- Capture user gender during registration to help define how to send an email(Mr. or Ms.)
+- Other user's can request to delete their own accounts